 Reading: Meaningful analysis requires careful reading.
 Engaging in close reading makes it possible to take account of rhetorical, prosodic, and other formal features.
-It also provides a careful grounding in the ideological, cultural, and institutional contexts in which meaning is produced and enriches our understanding of texts and the cultures from which they come.
+It also provides a careful grounding in the ideological, cultural, and institutional contexts in which meaning and power are produced and enriches our understanding of texts and the cultures from which they come.

 Writing: Creating and presenting texts and related media in a variety of genres enriches our understanding of the constructed nature of literary materials.
 The ability to produce effective and compelling communication in writing is fundamental to literary and writing studies.

 Translations and Changing Meanings: Understanding that the translation of texts across languages and forms changes the meanings of these texts is crucial to interpretive skillbuilding.
 A reading knowledge of at least one language other than English is desirable for an advanced understanding of literature and writing in a global context.

 Follow us for information on upcoming events, course updates during registration, and student opportunities!